 We see this when a company shortchanges investments in R&D or otherwise engineers its results to meet the expectations of Wall Street from one quarter to the next.
-Eighty percent of CFO’s say they wouldlong-term investments to meet quarterly estimates.
+Eighty percent of CFO’s say they would cancel or postpone long-term investments to meet quarterly estimates.

 The incentives to focus on the short term comes at a cost.
-McKinsey & Co.that had all U.S. publicly listed firms operated like their long-term counterparts, the economy would have created more than five million additional jobs and generated an additional $1 trillion in gross domestic product in the 14 years that ended in 2015.
+McKinsey & Co. has estimated that had all U.S. publicly listed firms operated like their long-term counterparts, the economy would have created more than five million additional jobs and generated an additional $1 trillion in gross domestic product in the 14 years that ended in 2015.

 As it happens, many leaders and architects of today’s capital markets themselves say the focus on the short term has gotten out of hand.
-Together with Warren Buffett, Jamie Dimon, the CEO of JPMorgan Chase,, or for that matter, annual guidance.
+Together with Warren Buffett, Jamie Dimon, the CEO of JPMorgan Chase, has called for public companies to stop providing quarterly guidance, or for that matter, annual guidance.
 Dimon also alluded to the fact that public companies blame the sell-side for requiring them to provide quarterly guidance.

 Last August, the Business Roundtable abandoned its 40-year-long stance of shareholder primacy in favor of a more modern version of capitalism centered on benefitting all stakeholders.
-One-hundred-eighty-one CEOs signed the, which commits them to lead their companies for the benefit of customers, employees, suppliers, communities and shareholders.
+One-hundred-eighty-one CEOs signed the announcement, which commits them to lead their companies for the benefit of customers, employees, suppliers, communities and shareholders.

 Eliminating quarterly guidance and signing a statement with no enforceability will not cure the preoccupation with the short term that plagues public markets.
 Shifting focus to the long term will require a holistic approach, within a new system of support that aligns executives and managers, directors, shareholders, workers and other stakeholders.
 LTSE has developed a financial ecosystem designed to restore the original promise of capitalism.